 Fertility specialists are loath to use drug-heavy, complicated therapies such as in vitro fertilization (IVF) when the likely outcome is the heartbreaking disappointment of a failed cycle.
 So they offer egg donation as the treatment option of choice because this increases the odds of taking home a healthy baby.

-But talk of statistical evidence and the donor egg alternative only stokes the pain of women who want their shot at a genetically-linked child.
-Infertility patients are a very rare breed.
-We can hear that there is a 90% rate of failure for pregnancy for our diagnosis and we hear a 10 percent chance – and we want it.
+But talk of statistical evidence and the donor egg alternative only stokes the pain of women who want their shot at a genetically linked child.
+Infertility patients are a scarce breed.
+We can hear that there is a 90% pregnancy failure rate for our diagnosis, and we hear a 10 percent chance – and we want it.
 We are often willing to gamble.